dec1/percolation_simulator/readme.md

-A fast 2d percolation threshold calculator for an arbitrarily sized 2d grid.
+A fast percolation simulator for an arbitrarily sized 2d grid.

 ## Percolation Theory
 Percolation theory studies how connected clusters form in a grid as random sites are occupied.